Can Dogs Eat Cucumbers? The Simple Answer

 • Low in Calories.
 Unlike most dog treats, cucumbers are naturally low in calories.
 A few slices won’t mess up your dog’s usual diet or lead to unwanted weight gain.
 So if you’re just feeding a few slices, you’re basically giving your dog a guilt-free treat.

-• Full of Vitamins.
+• Full of Nutrients.
 Cucumbers are full of essential vitamins and minerals like vitamins B, C, and K, as well as potassium and magnesium.
 These nutrients help support energy, the immune system, organ function, muscle health, and nerve function.

-What are the Risks of Feeding Cucumbers to Dogs?
+What Are the Risks of Feeding Cucumbers to Dogs?

 • Digestive Upset.
 While cucumbers are a light treat, they can cause digestive upset if your dog eats a lot of them.
 This could lead to acute vomiting.
 All types of food should be given in moderation, even when it comes to their diet.
 It’s important to control how much you give your dog.